September 4, 2018

 24 “Consider carefully what you hear,” he continued.
 “With the measure you use, it will be measured to you—and even more.
 25 Whoever has will be given more; whoever does not have, even what they have will be taken from them.”

-Just as many of you read the Daily Text faithfully each week, I also have certain writings I read to encourage my growth in the grace of God.
-Every morning I read the daily writings of Dr. Gary Hoag, a.k.a., “The Generosity Monk,” a close friend and co-laborer in the work of the Gospel.
-Just yesterday he posted a quote I think powerfully captures the ideas at work in today’s text.
+Just as many of you read the Daily Text faithfully each week, I also have certain writings I regularly read to encourage my growth in the grace of God.
+I often read the daily writings of Dr. Gary Hoag, a.k.a., “The Generosity Monk,” a close friend and co-laborer in the work of the gospel.
+Some time ago he posted a quote I think powerfully captures the ideas at work in today’s text.
 The quote comes from Edward Payson:

 “Not for ourselves, but others is the grand law of nature, inscribed by the hand of God on every part of creation.
 Not for itself, but others, does the sun dispense its beams; not for themselves, but others, do the clouds distil their showers; not for herself, but others, does the earth unlock her treasures; not for themselves, but others, do the trees produce their fruits, or the flowers diffuse their fragrance and display their various hues.
 So, not for himself, but others, are the blessings of Heaven bestowed on man.